ta4j/ta4j-wiki/XLS-Testing.md

 ```
     @Test
     public void externalData() throws Exception {
-        TimeSeries xlsSeries = xls.getSeries();
+        BarSeries xlsSeries = xls.getSeries();
         TradingRecord xlsTradingRecord = xls.getTradingRecord();
         double value;

         value = getCriterion(1000d, 0.005, 0.2).calculate(xlsSeries, xlsTradingRecord);
         assertEquals(xls.getFinalCriterionValue(1000d, 0.005, 0.2).doubleValue(), value, TATestsUtils.TA_OFFSET);
         assertEquals(843.5492, value, TATestsUtils.TA_OFFSET);
+    }
 ```
-xls.getSeries() extracts the TimeSeries data from the XLS spreadsheet file, just like indicator testing.  xls.getTradingRecord() extracts the TradingRecord from the file.
+xls.getSeries() extracts the BarSeries data from the XLS spreadsheet file, just like indicator testing.  xls.getTradingRecord() extracts the TradingRecord from the file.
 Criterion parameters are passed to CriterionTest#getCriterion(params) to get the ta4j AnalysisCriterion.
-AnalysisCriterion#calculate(TimeSeries series, TradingRecord tradingRecord) then takes the XLS TimeSeries and XLS TradingRecord and returns the double final criterion value as the actual value.
+AnalysisCriterion#calculate(BarSeries series, TradingRecord tradingRecord) then takes the XLS BarSeries and XLS TradingRecord and returns the double final criterion value as the actual value.

 xls.getFinalCriterionValue(params) modifies the parameters in the XLS spreadsheet file (in memory, not on disk!), re-calculates everything, and returns the new final criterion value from the spreadsheet as a Decimal.
 Note that, as for indicator spreadsheets, there must be the same number of rows (or more) in the parameters section of the XLS file as there are parameters in the params list.
 In this example, params can contain up to 5 parameters.
 The sixth parameter will overwrite cell B9 which breaks the data section header!
 If this example sheet is copied, the 5 rows of the parameter section should be adequate for just about any conceivable criterion.
 If not, just add more rows to the parameter section, bumping down the data section.